Theses

 At a Glance

-You are a student of mathematics, computer science, business and economics, or industrial engineering.
+You are a student of mathematics, computer science, data science, business and economics, or industrial engineering.
 You have a profound knowledge in operations research or mathematical optimization, e.g., from our courses or seminars.
 Typically, your implementation skills are good or better.
 You write your thesis in English or German, and of course using LaTeX.

 Topics range from theoretical/structural analysis/improvement of optimization problems/algorithms and/or their modeling/implementation and/or their experimental evaluation.
 Should you be working on a practically motivated problem you often deal with the entire OR/analytics process.
-In that case you have participated in out course "practical optimization" and maybe also in an "OR lab."
+In that case you have participated in our course "practical optimization" and maybe also in an "OR lab."

 In case you are specifically interested in branch-and-price, in particular in GCG, or you like the combination of optimization and machine learning, we will always find a challenging and interesting topic for you.
 If you have a concrete idea about your thesis already or look for something different than you find here, please contact Marco Lübbecke.